AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 ### Updating

-To update a data field of an item, access an instance of {api:anychart.data.Tree.DataItem}anychart.data.Tree.DataItem{api} and call {api:anychart.data.Tree.DataItem#set}set().
+To update a data field of an item, access an instance of {api:anychart.data.Tree.DataItem}anychart.data.Tree.DataItem{api} and call {api:anychart.data.Tree.DataItem#set}set(){api}.
 Use the name of the field and a new value as parameters:

 ```
 // update the first child